 What type of implants are used for All-on-4/Teeth-in-a-Day?

 These procedures were researched and then patented by the oldest implant company in the world, Nobel Biocare.
 They developed and patented the surgical and prosthetic protocol for those procedures.
 The typical type of implants used is Nobel Speedy and Nobel Active.
 Since the procedures became so successful, other implant companies tried to copy the model and they developed some similar protocols.
 But Nobel Biocare is still the company which provides the most implants for these procedures and has the most research on the subject.

 I offer craftsmanship warranty for as long as I am in practice.
 Anything that happens to the implants or prosthesis, I fix or replace for free.
 I am looking to practice at least another 30 years.
 Nobel Biocare also offers a Lifetime Warranty on their product.

-No, it is not a contraindication as long as the osteoporosis was not treated with biphosphonates.
-Previous use of biphosphonates(especially intavenous) may delay the healing after implant surgery and prevent the full ostointegration( connection of the implants to the bone).
+No, it is not a contraindication as long as the osteoporosis was not treated with bisphosphonates.
+Previous use of bisphosphonates(especially intravenous) may delay the healing after implant surgery and prevent the full osteointegration( connection of the implants to the bone).
 It occurs especially in the mandible(lower arch).